 See Middle Tier.

-Instead of connecting directly to the database, you have the option to connect to a Middle Tier which handles all of the database interactions.
+Instead of connecting directly to the database, practices have the option to connect to a Middle Tier which handles all of the database interactions.
 The advantages include better security and speed for multiple offices.
 Using the middle tier makes it impossible for the user to connect directly to the database.
-The user will never have access to the MySQL username and password used to access the database.
+The user never has access to the MySQL username and password used to access the database.
 It also prevents injection attacks when writing queries.

 Advanced: Use connection string: Allows customizing the MySQL connection parameters (advanced users only).
 See also Oracle.

-Dynamic Mode: Automatically downgrades or upgrades to server version.: Use when you need to connect to a database from a different version of Open Dental without updating or downgrading your local client.
+Dynamic Mode: Automatically downgrades or upgrades to server version.: Use when users need to connect to a database from a different version of Open Dental without updating or downgrading the local client.

-When running Open Dental in Dynamic Mode, you must run that instance of Open Dental as administrator.
+When running Open Dental in Dynamic Mode, Open Dental must be run as an administrator.
 Dynamic Mode cannot be run on the update server.

 The settings on this window are stored in the FreeDentalConfig.xml file in the installation directory.
-This data is not stored in the database because you have not yet established a database connection.
+This data is not stored in the database because a database connection has not yet been established.

-Multiple Databases: Most users will have only one database.
-However, in Open Dental you have the option of running many databases on the same computer.
-For example, you could make Backups of your database within its original folder.
+Multiple Databases: Most users have only one database.
+However, in Open Dental practices have the option of running many databases on the same computer.
+For example, Backups could be made of of a database within its original folder.
 To access a historical snapshot of the data, simply select a database backup to open.
-You can also switch between your regular database and a backup that you take home on your laptop for read-only purposes.
-If you run a dental billing company, each doctor client can retain a separate database (each office must also have a separate Open Dental license).
+Users can also switch between the regular database and a backup that on home computer for read-only purposes.
+If a user runs a dental billing company, each doctor client can retain a separate database (each office must also have a separate Open Dental license).